Yazhou Zhoukan: History

 Asiaweek was founded in 1975 by Michael O'Neill, a New Zealander, and T. J. S. George, an Indian, who had worked together at the Far Eastern Economic Review.
 O'Niell's experience in Asia confirms his belief that "the Asian century is coming".

 In 1985, Time, Inc. (as it was then known) acquired 84% of Asiaweek, buying out Reader's Digests 80% stake and 4% local interests.
 The remaining 16% was owned by Michael O'Neill.

 The Chinese edition of Asiaweek, Yazhou Zhoukan, was launched in 1987 as a sister magazine to Asiaweek.
-O'Neill was a founding Editor-in-Chief of Yazhou Zhoukan, with Thomas Hon Wing Polin as its founding Managing Editor.1987-1994During the late 1980s, the People's Republic of China introduced the reform and opening-up policy; the negotiation between the British and Chinese government over Hong Kong was drawing to a close; and the Chinese diaspora in Southeast Asia was coming out of the darkness of discrimination and oppression.
-Under this context, Michael O'Neill founded the Chinese edition of Asiaweek to attract readers from the Chinese community across Asia.
+O'Neill was a founding Editor-in-Chief of Yazhou Zhoukan, with Thomas Hon Wing Polin as its founding Managing Editor.1987–1994During the late 1980s, the People's Republic of China introduced the reform and opening-up policy; the negotiation between the British and Chinese governments over Hong Kong was drawing to a close; and the Chinese diaspora in Southeast Asia was coming out of discrimination and oppression.
+Under this context, Michael O'Neill founded the Chinese edition of Asiaweek, Yazhou Zhoukan, to attract readers from the Chinese community across Asia.